 If you have a snake that needs to be re-homed feel free to message me and I can share it on my social networking sites.
 Please be cautious when posting animals on Craigslist.
 There are a lot of scammers out there that don't have the animals best interests at heart.

 Please don't buy from pet stores or breeders.
 Years ago I wasn't aware of how many unwanted and mistreated snakes are out there and in need of homes.
 I knew to not ever buy a dog or other animals from breeders but I never thought about snakes in that way for some reason.
 Pet stores buy from breeders and most of them don't even know what sex the snake is.
 Most breeders keep adult snakes in stacks of small plastic tubs and only get them out to breed them.
 That is no life for a snake.
 I personally wish they had never become people's "pets" in the first place because they all deserve freedom.
 Not a life spent in aquariums and buckets.

 If you have read all of this and still feel the need to have a snake in your life please do your research.
 Snakes in captivity live anywhere from 15-40+ years depending on the breed.
 Make sure you are willing to take care of that snake for the entirety of it's life.
 These are not novelty items that you have for a year or two and then get rid of.
 They trust you to care for them and despite "scientific research" snakes have feelings.
 They get attached to their humans.

 Please also make sure that you have the time and finances for a snake.
 They require the proper heat, lighting, humidity, clean housing, fresh water and feeding schedule.
 These things all take time and money.

 If you have any questions feel free to send me a message.

 If you would like to donate to our little snake family we would all greatly appreciate it.
-The donation goes towards food, housing and snake advocacy.
+The donation goes towards food, medicine and housing.